 The result of the 2009 amendments was to create two categories of EC members.
 The six “selected” members are recruited and recommended for appointment by the Speaker’s Committee.
-The selection process is conducted on the basis of established principles and practices for all such public appointments which are overseen by a Commissioner of Public Appointments.
+The selection process is conducted on the basis of established principles and practices for all such public appointments, which are overseen by a Commissioner of Public Appointments.
 The process for appointment of selected commissioners includes public advertising, the opportunity for anyone to apply and a review of applications with the support of specialists on appointment processes.
-In other words appointments are not made simply the government identif candidates and their names forward to the Speaker’s Committee.
+In other words, appointments are not made simply because the government has identified candidates and brought their names forward to the Speaker’s Committee.

 Ineligibility based on partisan political involvement continues to apply to this first group of selected commissioners.
-However, because the four “nominated” commissioners are expected to contribute expertise based on their firsthand knowledge of the political process, the restrictions that prevent party activists from being appointed to the EC does not apply to them.
-Nominated commissioners are, however, not allowed to donate to parties.
-Both groups of appointees are still subject to the further restriction that they cannot be elected members of any parliamentary bod in the UK, of the European Parliament or of any elected local government body.
+However, because the four “nominated” commissioners are expected to contribute expertise based on their first-hand knowledge of the political process, the restrictions that prevent party activists from being appointed to the EC does not apply to them.
+Nominated commissioners are, however, not allowed to donate to political parties.
+Both groups of appointees are still subject to the further restriction that they cannot be elected members of any parliamentary body in the UK, of the European Parliament or of any elected local government body.

-The 2009 legislation also increased the minimum and maximum number of commissioners may be appointed.
+The 2009 legislation also increased the minimum and maximum number of commissioners who may be appointed.
 The minimum number was increased from five to nine, and the maximum number was increased from nine to ten.
-The increase in the minimum was intended to ensure that “nominated” commissioners would always be in the minority on the .
-It has become the practice, but is not a statutory requirement, to have a “selected” commissioner from each of the devolved jurisdictions and to have that play a lead role on elect matters in that part of the country.
+The increase in the minimum was intended to ensure that “nominated” commissioners would always be in the minority on the EC.
+It has become the practice, but is not a statutory requirement, to have a “selected” commissioner from each of the devolved jurisdictions and to have that person play a lead role on electoral matters in that part of the country.

-Even the nominated commissioners, there is an informal process of the Speaker approaching the political parties to provide three (rather than one) and then convening a panel (consisting of the Speaker, two other MPs from the committee and the chairperson of the EC, with the support of an appointments specialist) to provide names to be approved by the full committee.
+Even in the case of the nominated commissioners, there is an informal process of the Speaker approaching the political parties to provide three names (rather than one) and then convening a panel (usually consisting of the Speaker, two other MPs from the committee and the chairperson of the EC, with the support of an appointments specialist) to provide names to be approved by the full committee.

-The chairperson of the EC is appointed by the Crown on the recommendation of the House of Commons for a term of up to years.
+The chairperson of the EC is appointed by the Crown on the recommendation of the House of Commons for a term of up to ten years.
 The chair cannot be one of the commissioners nominated by the parties.

-The identifi and select nominees with the assistance of an outside panel of eminent citizens and recruitment consultants.
-Before the name of nominee is presented to the Commons, the Speaker is required under PPERA (sec 3.2) to consult the leaders of the registered parties MPs in the House of Commons.
-Chairpersons can be reappointed on the recommendation of the ommittee y law the cannot be one of the nominated commissioners.
-To date there have only been two chairs of the EC.
-In 2009, Jenny Watson replaced Sam Younger as chair for a three-year term and in 2012 she was reappointed.
-Because of problems of long queues in the general election and postal ballot fraud in several byelections, there was controversy over her reappointment (Wright and Taylor 2012).
-This incident reveals a more general tendency when problems arise in the elect process critics in Parliament and the media blame the most visible, responsible official and pay little attention to the reliance of that official on many other actors involved in staging sound elections.
+The Speaker’s Committee identifies and selects nominees with the assistance of an outside panel of eminent citizens and recruitment consultants.
+Before the name of a nominee is presented to the Commons, the Speaker is required under PPERA (section 3.2) to consult the leaders of the registered parties with MPs in the House of Commons.
+Chairpersons can be reappointed on the recommendation of the committee, but by law, they cannot be one of the nominated commissioners.
+To date, there have only been two chairs of the EC.
+In 2009, Jenny Watson replaced Sam Younger as chair for a three-year term, and in 2012, she was reappointed.
+Because of problems of long queues in the 2010 general election and postal ballot fraud in several by-elections, there was controversy over her reappointment (Wright and Taylor 2012).
+This incident reveals a more general tendency, when problems arise in the electoral process, for critics in Parliament and the media to blame the most visible, responsible official and pay little attention to the reliance of that official on the many other actors involved in staging sound elections.